SageDAO/MemeX-Solidity/README.md

 When interacting with contracts on testnets you'll need an Alchemy API key: (Alchemy is preferred over Infura as they have archive nodes on the free tier).

-We store the Alchemy API key, the deployer account private key and other secrests on the `secrets.json` file:
+We store the Alchemy API key, the deployer account private key and other secrets on the `secrets.json` file:

 {
     "alchemy_key": "<api_key>",